 Not All Naps are Created Equal

 Not all naps are created equal.
 If you’ve been reading my books or this blog, I’m sure that you’ve heard me mention disaster naps.
-A ‘disaster nap’ is just my way of referring to any nap that is shorter than 45 minutes.
-These types of naps do not encompass a full sleep cycle, and babies often wake up cranky and still tired, rather than refreshed.
+A “disaster nap” is just my way of referring to any nap that is shorter than 45 minutes.
+These types of naps do not encompass a full sleep cycle.
+Babies often wake up cranky and still tired, rather than refreshed.
 These types of naps tend to occur when windows of wakefulness have been exceeded, or when babies are put on a schedule that is outside of their home schedule, which sometimes occurs at daycare.

 Naptime Resistance is Normal

 As your child grows, they test boundaries, and unfortunately, that often means that they want to see what happens when they don’t nap.
-With the knowledge that your child does in fact need to nap until sometime into her third or fourth year, don’t give up.
+With the knowledge that your child needs to nap until sometime into her third or fourth year, don’t give up.
 Keep to the naptime routine that you have established.